alienbogart/cool-moves/README.md

 [See it in action](https://gfycat.com/ClassicUnevenEquestrian).

 # Rationale
-I'm an Evil user.
-This package provides a small subset of the features described in [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/) and in the [objed mode](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/), but in a way that is easy to make work with my configurations.
-It works by leveraging transpose and other simple commands.
+I'm an Evil user and write a lot of prose on Emacs.
+This package was inspired by [this](https://emacsredux.com/blog/2013/04/02/move-current-line-up-or-down/) and [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/).
+It uses basic functions to move words, lines, paragraphs, sentences, and sexps both forward and backward.
+This is my first attempt at publishing code, so criticism is more than welcome!
 # Installation
 ## With use-package
 Put `cool-motions.el` somewhere in your Emacs path and replace `~/.emacs.d/lisp/cool-moves` with the path to it.
 Here's an example (the keybindings are optional):